UACS210Spring2018/PA-and-Section-Writeups/ProgrammingAssignmentKeys/PA1-Gradenator/README.md

 (https://github.com/UACS210Spring2018/...).

 3. Import your PA1 repository into Eclipse.
     1. Open up Eclipse on a lab machine or your machine (if you are working on your own machine, you will need to install Eclipse).

     2. File —> Import —> Git —> Projects from Git, Next, Clone URI, Next, paste in repository URL from github

     3. Next, Select the master branch, Next, make the local destination /home/username/eclipse-workspace/PA1-Gradenator-githubid.
        This is where the local git repository will be placed.

     4. Next, Import existing Eclipse projects, Next, Finish.

     5. Test that it runs.
-Highlight the TestAssignmentMain.java file and click on the Run button.
+Highlight the PA1Main.java file and click on the Run button.

+4. Edit, commit, and push a small change to the program.
+    1. Put the code `System.out.println("Hello");` into the main method.

+    2. Run the program and see that "Hello" is printed to the Eclipse Console.

+    3. Right click on PA1Main.java --> Team --> Commit, move unstaged files
+       that you want to commit into staged changes, put in a commit message, and then click commit and push.

+    4. Within 5-10 minutes, you should receive an email from Travis CI to your github email address letting you know that your current program is NOT passing the public test cases.
+However, if the program compiles in Eclipse, then it should compile with the grading script.

 ## Testing your program

 If your program cannot compile and run, then you should feel very uncomfortable.
+Experienced programmers write a little bit of new functionality and then quickly compile and run it.
+When you ask CS 210 staff questions about your program, we will want to see that it compiles and runs.
+Comment out new stuff you have added until it compiles and runs.
+Show us what compiles and runs, and then add the one small piece that breaks it.

+We recommend you do a commit every time you add a small piece and your program compiles and run.
+We recommend a commit and push at least once a day to see where you stand with the grading script and the public test cases.

+System.out.println is your friend.
+It can help you figure out what the value of variables are at various points in your program.

+## More than one revision

+The first time we write a piece of a program, it is really a draft.
+We want to get the syntax right and figure out the functionality.
+After that, we need to fix our initial comments so they clarify what the code is doing.
+Help your future self and others who will be reading your code.
+Plan on rewriting pieces of your program multiple times to produce a professional and clear program.

 ## Decomposition Ideas